science64/DynaTMT-py-SB/README.md

     - filter_PSMs() and filter_peptides() functions are updated!
         Updates in filter_PSM:
         if any;
-          - remove any TMT channels have at least one NA value (around 5-10% it is account for).
+          - remove any TMT channels have at least one NA value.
           - NA or empty Master Protein Accessions are also removed,
           - Average reporter = 0 filtering is removed because, the data is already higher quality (nothing changes).
           - sum_abundances = 0 filtering is removed as well the data is already higher quality (nothing changes).